LISTING A HORSE

 4) Close up of the hooves

-2) Riding history and training level; performance info if relevant.
+1) Riding history, experience and training level; performance info if relevant.
 What level of rider would be best.

-3) Age and Sex.
-Health history, if known, any health challenges including hooves
+3) Age, Sex and Height.
+Health history, if known, any health challenges including hooves.

-EMAIL ALL THE INFORMATION TO INFO@SAFERHORSE.COM.
+EMAIL ALL THE INFORMATION TO [email protected].
 ATTACH AS MANY GOOD PICTURES AS POSSIBLE.
-I WILL CONTRUCT A PAGE FOR YOU ON THE WEBSITE.
+I WILL CONTRUCT A PAGE FOR YOU ON THE WEBSITE, a story on FaceBook and an ad in our Newsletter.
+For questions - give us a call 707-824-9543